Limits of combinatorial patchworking: Families of maximal T-curves

 \subsection{Onion curves}

-We start out with the construction of a particular triangulation of $d\cdot\Delta_2$, which exists for any $d\geq 1$.
-The affine Coxeter arrangement of type A$_2$ is the infinite affine line arrangement in $\RR^2$ given by

-where $0\leq i < j \leq 2$ and $z_0=0$; we have three parallel classes of lines: $H_{01}^\ell$, $H_{02}^\ell$, and $H_{12}^\ell$.
-The chambers of this line arrangement are translations of the standard triangle $\Delta_2$, and so we obtain a unimodular triangulation of the entire plane $\RR^2$.
-Restricting to $d\cdot\Delta_2$ we get a unimodular triangulation of that scaled triangle, called the \emph{honeycomb triangulation} of degree $d$, denoted $\cH_d$.
-The honeycomb triangulation is known to be regular; a lifting function with minimal integral values has been determined in \cite[Remark 15]{CasabellaJoswigMohr:2026}.

-\begin{remark} A subdivision of a point configuration with exactly two maximal cells is a \emph{split} (or \emph{$2$-split}).
-Splits are always regular \cite[\S5.3.3]{2010:DeLoeraRambauSantos:Triangulations}.
-Now, the honeycomb triangulation is the common refinement of the splits induced by the line arrangement \eqref{eq:arrangement:A}.
-This observation makes it obvious that the honeycomb triangulation is regular.
-We will come back to this argument, which works more generally. \end{remark}
+Recall the honeycomb triangulation $\cH_d$ from Example~\ref{exmp:honeycomb}.
 The following result is known, but we are not aware of an explicit reference.
 Therefore, we provide a proof for the sake of completeness. \begin{proposition} The honeycomb triangulation $\cH_d$, equipped with the constant sign distribution $\1$, yields a patchwork with real scheme